regisd/regisd.github.io/_posts/2009-11-25-extension-blogmarks-net-for-google-chrome.md

 ---
 Do you remember my little firefox extension for firefox to interact with Blogmarks.net?

-Well, now that [Google Chrome supports extensions](http://lifehacker.com/5405519/an-early-look-at-chromes-extensions-system) too (at least in the dev channel), I&rsquo;m going to redevelop it for Chrome 🙂
+Well, now that [Google Chrome supports extensions](http://lifehacker.com/5405519/an-early-look-at-chromes-extensions-system) too (at least in the dev channel), I’m going to redevelop it for Chrome 🙂

 My first impressions: